-North American oil and gas drilling activity levels, during the first half of 2016, continued to decline year over year, however, a modest increase in activity levels is being experienced into the third quarter as commodity prices have rebounded off from their lows in Q2.
-We expect an overall North American increase in activity levels for the second half of the year, although the remainder of 2016 remains difficult to predict in light of the continued volatility of commodity prices.
+North American oil and gas drilling activity levels, throughout 2016, continued to decline year over year, however, the industry did experience a modest increase in quarter over quarter activity levels as commodity prices have rebounded from their Q1 2016 lows and oil and gas companies have cautiously increased drilling activity as a result.
+We expect a continued modest increase in North American activity levels for Q4 2016 and into Q1 2017, although the remainder of 2017 remains difficult to predict in light of the continued volatility of commodity prices.
 Steps will continue to be implemented to right-size the Company's operations in all business segments in response to customer demand.

-In Canada, the typical Q2 seasonal downturn in activity due to spring breakup commenced much earlier than normal and was more prolonged compared to traditional break up periods, however, drilling rig counts appear to have bottomed out and the Company is expecting improved activity levels in the second half of 2016.
 It is the Company's view that further development of increased crude oil transportation capacity, through proposed pipeline expansion to tidewater, is required in order for Canada to have any profound increase to its future oilfield activity levels.
-The oilfield activity levels in the USA has also seen a recent rebound from their historic lows and we expect a modest increase in the active rig count for the second half of 2016.
+The oilfield activity levels in the USA has seen a recent rebound from their historic lows and we expect this trend to continue so long as commodity prices remain at or near current levels.
 Bri-Chem has been proactive in response to the reduction of North American business activity and has successfully implemented rolling changes to "Right-Size" its business and control costs.
 These initiatives together with our inventory and debt reduction strategies will continue to be evaluated based on current and projected business activity levels.